tkishel/pe_tune/README.md

 ### Output

-By default, settings are output to STDOUT.
+By default, optimized settings are output to STDOUT.

 For example: